 Memoir-in-progress

-Full of insight and occasional irreverence, this is a surprisingly rollicking tale of what happens when the a capella hymns of the plain people meet the sweaty go-go music of Chocolate City.
-The real-life reality of Mennonites in the city, coming (hopefully) soon.
+Full of insight and occasional irreverence, this is a surprisingly rollicking tale of what happens when the a capella hymns of the plain people mix with the sweaty go-go music of Chocolate City in the brain of a preacher’s son shedding his parents’ traditions and forging his own path.

 A lot of people in Kenilworth just couldn’t understand — all this blackness, why is this white group so deep in here?